Largest Singapore University Transforms Space Management with BIM

 Needless to say, its 33,000-student enrollment and extensive campus has only grown with its reputation.
 NTU currently comprises a 200 hectare garden campus and houses that country’s largest on-campus residence infrastructure.

-Central to that effort was the creation of NTU BIM models integrated with ARCHIBUS facilities management data to produce both 2D and 3D visualizations of its properties for more precise, proactive space, asset, and maintenance management
+Central to that effort was the creation of NTU BIM models integrated with Archibus facilities management data to produce both 2D and 3D visualizations of its properties for more precise space management.

 First University to Adopt BIM in Singapore

 NTU was the first university in Singapore to adopt BIM technology for facility operation in response to a call by the Building Construction Authority (BCA) of Singapore to use BIM for building lifecycle management.

 In 2013, Archibus was chosen to help meet the BIM adoption objective because of its Enterprise Information Modelling (EIM) capability.
 BIM-enabled space planning was then implemented in the first-phase of the project to better optimize space as a first step in achieving a range of project goals.

 Those goals also included the elimination of manual FM processes; more efficient generation of reports and room inventories; and improved leased space chargeback processes.

 To accomplish these tasks the university had to first import its log forms, Excel spreadsheets, and CAD drawings into its BIM models.
 The BIM information was then integrated with its Archibus database information.
 This resulting system, implemented in approximately 4 months, allowed users to access both 2D and 3D views of university room or floor configurations and entire exterior building representations.